adriansmuresan/phase-0-tracks/web_dev/request_cycle/http_requests.md

    ### Uses for _GET_ and _POST_

    GET can be used to retrieve a web page and POST can be used to trigger email from a database.

+   ### What is a cookie?
+How does it relate to HTTP requests?

+   An HTTP Cookie is a piece of data sent from a website and stored in the user's browser in order to remember stateful information about browsing activity, items added to the shopping cart, pages visited in the past.
+They can also remember previous information entered such as names, addresses, passwords, credit card numbers.

+   Cookies are arbitrary pieces of data, usually chosen and first sent by the web server, and stored on the client computer by the web browser.
+The browser then sends them back to the server with every request, introducing states (memory of previous events) into otherwise stateless HTTP transactions.
+Without cookies, each retrieval of a web page or component of a web page would be an isolated event, largely unrelated to all other page views made by the user on the website.